-- 25.10 Licensing applications must not be seen as a re-run of the planning application process and there is a clear separation of the planning and licensing regimes to avoid duplication and inefficiency.
-The Licensing Sub-committee will ensure that the Planning Committee is advised of the situation regarding licensed premises in the Herefordshire including the general impact of alcohol related crime and disorder and any proposals to introduce a saturation policy to assist them in its decision making process. - 25.11 The Licensing Authority however will not take demand into account when considering a licensing application as this is a commercial decision and a matter for planning control and the market. - 25.12 The potential impact of hot food takeaways, restaurants, pubs and clubs on the local environment and the amenity of the surrounding areas, particularly if proposed on a site that is adjacent to residential properties has to be carefully considered.
+26.12 Licensing applications must not be seen as a re-run of the planning application process and there is a clear separation of the planning and licensing regimes to avoid duplication and inefficiency.
+The Licensing Committee will ensure that the Planning Committee is advised of the situation regarding licensed premises in the Herefordshire including the general impact of alcohol related crime and disorder and any proposals to introduce a saturation policy to assist them in its decision making process.
+The purpose of a cumulative impact policy is to minimise the cumulative impact of licensed premises where it can be shown that the density of licensed premises is such that it is resulting in anti-social behaviour, noise, or crime and disorder.
+This conflict may be the result of the late night demand on local resources, for example the queuing for fast food outlets, public transport, etc.

+- 26.13 The Licensing Authority however will not take demand into account when considering an application as this is a commercial decision and a matter for planning control and the market. - 26.14 The potential impact of hot food takeaways, restaurants, pubs and clubs on the local environment and the amenity of the surrounding areas, particularly if proposed on a site that is adjacent to residential properties has to be carefully considered.
 Consideration also has to be given to the important role that leisure and entertainment uses can play in the regeneration of the economy for Herefordshire.